Biola-pershing Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Biola-pershing Elementary School's student population of 223 students has stayed relatively flat over five school years.
+- Biola-pershing Elementary School's student population of 235 students has grown by 10% over five school years.

 |Grades Offered||Grades Kindergarten-6|